TheEsquimo/Lab6/README.md

 * To represent the shelf and chairs; use threadsafe collection such as
   * BlockingCollection
   * ConcurrentQueue<T>
+* 8 glasses
+* 9 chairs

 ## Agents
 > Sentences marked with **bold** are actions that should be displayed to the user through text
+> Whenever the time of actions are given, they should technically be theSpeedGiven * speedMultiplier
 ### Bartender
 * Has it's own thread
 * **Waits in the bar** for customer to show up